Experienced Motorcycle Accident Attorney

 California’s personal injury statute of limitations is two years, meaning if you or your loved one continues to suffer from injuries sustained during the motorcycle accident, you can file a lawsuit.

-Do not cash a check or sign paperwork related to the injuries sustained in your motorcycle accident without legal guidance.
+Important Note: Do not cash a check or sign paperwork related to the injuries sustained in your motorcycle accident without legal guidance.
 Doing so may limit your ability to seek legal recourse.

-Our personal injury lawyer, Paul Hoybjerg, can help you determine your lawsuit's scope and your options when you meet with him.
+Hoybjerg Law can help you determine your lawsuit’s scope and your options when you meet with him.

-Hoybjerg Law Firm's Process
+Hoybjerg’s Law Firm Process

 Paul Hoybjerg and the team at Hoybjerg Law are experienced in motorcycle accident claims that result in common injuries, severe injuries, or wrongful death.